sagarswamirao/publisher/README.md

 Whether it’s a dashboard, a data app, or an AI-agent, every application that interacts with your data needs to understand what terms like "revenue", "active user", or "churn" actually mean in your business.
 Without that shared understanding, answers are inconsistent at best — and dangerously wrong at worst.

 Publisher serves semantic models — defined in Malloy — via APIs.
 This means:
-* You query data in terms of your business logic, not raw SQL.
+* You query data in terms of your business, not raw SQL.
 * Tools and agents make API calls using Malloy queries, and Publisher compiles them to SQL behind the scenes.
-* You get trusted answers from your agent, dashboard, or embedded app — without redefining metrics in every tool.
+* You get trusted answers from your agent, dashboard, or embedded app — without redefining you data's meaning in every tool.

 We believe the semantic layer is the missing keystone of the modern data stack.
 Publisher and Malloy provide an open-source, developer-first way to define, manage, and serve that layer — enabling consistent, interpretable, and AI-ready data access across all your tools.